andreian02/svelte-randomQuotes/README.md

 # A Simple Random Quotes Generator App with Svelte

-This serves as a basic random quotes generator app made with Svelte.
+This serves as a basic random quotes generator app made with Svelte. <br>
 The inital original workings to this is from [Build a Random Quote Machine with Svelte and Parcel ](https://dev.to/ringmaster/build-a-random-quote-machine-with-svelte-and-parcel-4l4c)

-A transition effect was added button is clicked and the "share to tweet" was removed.
+A transition effect was added as a feature the "share to tweet" was removed. <br>
+Additional item installed is the [rollup/plugin-json](https://www.npmjs.com/package/@rollup/plugin-json).

 ---